hochschule-darmstadt/einander-helfen/etl/README.md

 in the JSON format with the filename of its corresponding scraper.

 - Inside the data_enhancement folder, a data folder gets created and a JSON file for each enhanced domain is written.
-A output folder gets created with a file called new_tags.json which lists all new found tags which are not yet in the tag ontology.
+An output folder gets created with a file called new_tags.json which lists all new found tags which are not yet in the tag ontology.
 Furthermore a ranked_tags.json file gets created with the ranked tag_ontology.